Humphreyddon/alx-higher_level_programming/0x08-python-more_classes/README.md

-This project is about object oriented programming (OOP), Data Abstraction, Data Encapsulation, instances and classes attributes in Python.
+This is about object oriented programming (OOP), Data Abstraction, Data Encapsulation, instances and classes attributes in Python.